STOmics/STCellbin/README.md

-# StereoCell update
+# STCellbin

 ## Introduction
-StereoCell is updated to a new version, which utilizes cell nuclei staining images as a bridge to acquire cell membrane/wall staining images that align with spatial gene expression map.
+STCellbin utilizes cell nuclei staining images as a bridge to acquire cell membrane/wall staining images that align with spatial gene expression map.
 By employing advanced cell segmentation technique, accurate cell boundaries can be obtained, leading to more reliable single-cell spatial gene expression profiles.
 The enhanced capability of this updating provides valuable insights into the spatial organization of gene expression within cells and contributes to a deeper understanding of tissue biology.

 <div align="center">
   <img src="docs/main_figure.png" width=567>